Terms of Service

 These terms apply to all services provided by Kate Auguste - Psychotherapy, including:

-• 1:1 psychotherapy and counselling sessions
+• Individual psychotherapy sessions

 • Workplace wellbeing training and consultancy

-• Speaking, writing, and media engagements
+• Speaking, writing, media, and consultancy engagements

 By booking or using these services, you agree to be bound by these Terms of Service.